hreier/SoleonWiki/docs/source/index.rst

 Welcome to Soleon documentation!
 ================================

-This is technical documentation regarding Soleon products
+This is technical documentation for Soleon products

 .. toctree::
    :maxdepth: 2